 Times and Dates

-The closing date for receipt of completed application forms for entry to the 2013 examination is 5.00 PM on Thursday 31st January 2013.
+The closing date for receipt of completed application forms for entry to the 2017 examination is Wednesday 8th February 2017.
 Entries can be accepted after that date but they will be subject to late fees.

 The State Examinations Commission operates a Scheme of Reasonable Accommodations for candidates with special needs at the state examinations.
 For further details on the scheme of Reasonable Accommodations and how to apply, please click here and select relevant form from the Reasonable Accommodations dropdown menu.
 The range of accommodations for the examinations has also been extended to include provision for the use of bilingual translation dictionaries by candidates whose first language is not English or Irish.

 For all enquiries regarding entry as an External Candidate, please contact: